 - Acts of war

-But the big perk here is that your payout doesn’t go through probate (like a will would), giving your beneficiaries a lump sum cash payment right away for things like funeral expenses and other bills.
+The big perk here is that your payout doesn’t go through the probate process (like a will would), giving your beneficiaries a lump sum cash payment right away for things like funeral expenses and other bills.
 And in most cases, the death benefit is tax-free.